vitaly-t/pg-promise/README.md

 };
 ```

-IMPORTANT: Do not override any of the predefined functions or properties in the protocol
+IMPORTANT: Do not override any of the predefined functions or properties in the protocol,
-object, as it will break your access object.
+as it will break your access object.

 The library provides no error handling, should your `extend` function throw an error.